-You will love Grandma's homemade chocolate cookie recipes.
+You'll love Grandma's old fashioned chocolate cookie recipes.
 Nothing tastes better than a plateful of fresh-baked chocolate cookies.
 Just imagine the rich, chocolatey aroma wafting throughout your kitchen.

-Make delicious, old fashioned chocolate cookies that everyone will rave about.
+Make homemade chocolate cookies that everyone will rave about.
 Be prepared to bake a big batch, though, as they won't last long!
 Nobody can resist eating them!

-If you close your eyes right now, you can almost imagine the taste of that rich chocolate flavoring.
+If you close your eyes right now, you can almost imagine the delicious chocolate taste.
 Indulge yourself.
-Bake some today.
+Bake some cookies today.

 Mom's Recipe Scrapbooks (c.
 1920s)